LeeeoZhang/JParticles/README_en.md

 ### Compatibility

-The library should work fine on the following browsers (because of [Canvas compatibility](http://caniuse.com/#search=canvas)) :
+The library should work fine on the following browsers (because of [this compatibility table](./docs/compatibility_table.md)) :

-- IE9+
+- IE 9+
-- Safari 4+
+- Safari 6+
-- Opera 10+
+- Opera 15+
-- Chrome 4+
+- Firefox 21+
-- Firefox 3.6+
+- Chrome 23+

-For not support browsers that it will fail quietly.
+For not support browsers it will failed quietly.

-### communication
+### Communication

-If you have any questions or ideas to help JParticles make progress, you are welcome to put forward your views to [issues](https://github.com/Barrior/JParticles/issues) or tell us via [QQ](http://shang.qq.com/wpa/qunwpa?idkey=f548e3f94e0040a2ac5adfe4fec6915ef67c8c1b6ba5784ff6d5049c6135a759).
+If you have any questions or ideas to help JParticles make progress, you are welcome to put forward your views to [issues](https://github.com/Barrior/JParticles/issues) or tell us via [QQ group](http://shang.qq.com/wpa/qunwpa?idkey=f548e3f94e0040a2ac5adfe4fec6915ef67c8c1b6ba5784ff6d5049c6135a759).
 Thanks.

 ### License